ypan23-1876660/CEATestingModel/README.md

 Installation
 ------------
-To install `axwx` you will need to begin by cloning `axwx` on your own computer by using the following `git` command:
+To install `ml4cea` you will need to begin by cloning `ml4cea` on your own computer by using the following `git` command:

 ```
 git clone [https://github.com/uwescience](https://github.com/ML4CEA/CEATestingModel.git)